Lear on the 2nd floor

 Shakespeare's Fool in the opera is Nora's late husband Mortimer who accompanies her as she moves through a world where the past and present blend and reality bends.
 Davis's music for the opera presents a unique synthesis of influences from Stravinsky, Weill, Mingus, Strayhorn, to Bob Marley.
 The production combines live performance with video, computer processed sound, lighting, and scenic design to express the increasing disorientation experienced by Nora.

-With musical direction by Steven Schick, and stage direction and video design by Mark DeChiazza, the cast features soprano Susan Narucki as Nora Lear.
+With musical direction by Steven Schick, and stage direction and video design by Mark DeChiazza, the cast featured soprano Susan Narucki as Nora Lear.

 all photos Jim Carmody